Arthur Murray

-Arthur Murray (born Moses Teichman, April 4, 1895 – March 3, 1991) was an American ballroom dancer and businessman, whose name is most often associated with the dance studio chain that bears his name.
+Arthur Murray (born Moses Teichman; April 4, 1895 – March 3, 1991) was an American ballroom dancer and businessman, whose name is most often associated with the dance studio chain that bears his name.

 Early life and start in dance

 Arthur Murray was born in 1895 as Moses Teichman in Galicia, Austria-Hungary, to a family of Jewish background.
 In August 1897, he was brought to America by his mother Sarah on the S.S.
 Friesland, and landed at Ellis Island.
-They settled in Ludlow Street, in the Lower East Side of Manhattan with his father, Abraham Teichmann.
+They settled on Ludlow Street, on the Lower East Side of Manhattan with his father, Abraham Teichmann.

 He soon began teaching ballroom dancing to patients from the greater Boston, area, at the Devereux Mansion Physical Therapy Clinic in Marblehead, Massachusetts, before moving to Asheville, North Carolina.
 Murray arrived at the Battery Park Hotel November 28, 1914, at age 19 and began teaching dance there.
 At the outbreak of World War I, under the pressure of the anti-German sentiment prevalent in the U.S., Murray changed his last name of Teichman to a less German-sounding name.
 The Asheville Citizen reported in 1920 that Murray had spent six summers teaching at the Battery Park.
 At that time, he had also begun his chain of dance studios and become a well-paid dance writer.
 He had also signed a deal to produce records for teaching dance for Columbia Gramophone Company.
 Murray released many successful dance records for Columbia as well as Capitol Records, some of which included coupons for dance lessons at Arthur Murray Studios.

 In 1919, Murray began studying business administration at the Georgia School of Technology, and taught ballroom dancing in Atlanta at the Georgian Terrace Hotel.
 In 1920, he organized the world's first "radio dance"; a band on the Georgia Tech campus played "Ramblin' Wreck from Georgia Tech" and other songs, which were broadcast to a group of about 150 dancers (mostly Tech students) situated atop the roof of the Capital City Club in downtown Atlanta.
+He graduated from Georgia School of Technology in 1923.

 On April 24, 1925, Murray married his famous dance partner, Kathryn Kohnfelder (September 15, 1906, Jersey City, New Jersey – August 6, 1999, Honolulu, Hawaii), whom he had met at a radio station in New Jersey.
 She had been in the audience while he was broadcasting a dance lesson.